AFLplusplus/AFLplusplus/instrumentation/README.instrument_list.md

   * `__AFL_COVERAGE_DISCARD();` - reset all coverage gathered until this point
   * `__AFL_COVERAGE_SKIP();` - mark this test case as unimportant.
 Whatever happens, afl-fuzz will ignore it.

+A special function is `__afl_coverage_interesting`.
+To use this, you must define `void __afl_coverage_interesting(u8 val, u32 id);`.
+Then you can use this function globally, where the `val` parameter can be set by you, the `id` parameter is for afl-fuzz and will be overwritten.
+Note that useful parameters are for `val` are: 1, 2, 3, 4, 8, 16, 32, 64, 128.
+A value of e.g. 33 will be seen as 32 for coverage purposes.

 ## 3) Selective instrumenation with AFL_LLVM_ALLOWLIST/AFL_LLVM_DENYLIST

 This feature is equivalent to llvm 12 sancov feature and allows to specify